 The College Advising Corps at Brown University (CAC), housed within the Swearer Center, seeks to increase the number of low-income, first-generation college and underrepresented students who enter and complete higher education.
 We accomplish this by providing college application and financial aid guidance to students and their families, while fostering a culture of college attendance and higher education in Rhode Island’s urban communities.

-Twelve College Advisors work full-time in urban public high schools across Rhode Island to increase college awareness, preparation, and enrollment of disadvantaged students.
-College Advisors are recent college graduates who are also full-time AmeriCorps members.
+Twelve College Advisers work full-time in urban public high schools across Rhode Island to increase college awareness, preparation, and enrollment of disadvantaged students.
+College Advisers are recent college graduates who are also full-time AmeriCorps members.